University Hospital Coventry: Performance

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 6198 full-time equivalent staff and a sickness absence rate of 3.99%.
 70% of staff recommend it as a place for treatment and 64% recommended it as a place to work.

+In January 2023 it was revealed that only 59% of A&E patients at the hospital were seen within four hours, below the average in England (65%), and significantly below the target set by the NHS of 95% of patients being seen within this time.

+In 2023 the Care Quality Commission rated the hospital as "good" overall, but noted that neurosurgery needed improvement.

 Coventry Hospital Radio

 The hospital plays host to Coventry Hospital Radio, a free station provided through the Hospedia bedside units and now online via their website.
-The station started broadcasting in 1972 after a patient wanted to hear a Coventry City FC match.
-Coventry Hospital Radio did provide commentary on every match until the move to the Ricoh Arena in 2005.
-Since 2016 the Saturday afternoon sports show (CHR Sportszone) has provided the latest football scores and rugby scores plus other sporting action.
-The station is run by volunteers and managed by an elected committee.
-The station is situated on the 5th floor and is available to all wards and online via the web providing music, entertainment and chat 24 hours a day, 7 days a week.
+The station is situated on the 5th floor and is available to all wards and online via the website providing music, entertainment and chat 24 hours a day, 7 days a week.

 In 2019, Coventry Hospital Radio was shortlisted for three National HBA Radio Awards.
 Radio presenter, Dan Sambell, won a Gold award for "Best Male Presenter" and husband and wife team Colin and Annette Gutteridge were awarded Bronze for Programme With Multiple Presenters.

 The Meriden Hospital

 The Meriden Hospital is a private hospital run by BMI Healthcare.
-It is situated within the hospital complex and opposite to the NHS hospital.
+It is opposite the NHS hospital in the hospital complex.

+Myton Hospice

+Also within the hospital complex, adjacent to the NHS hospital is Coventry Myton Hospice which was opened in 2009.
+This is not an NHS facility, but is funded mostly by charitable donations.